syncfusion-content/wpf-docs/wpf/DocumentContainer/Pin-Unpin-tabs.md

 ### Display PinButton in tab item

-PinButton will be visible in the tab items only if the property [ShowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~ShowPinProperty.html) is true.
-The default value of the property is false, so the PinButton will be collapsed in the tab item.
+The PinButton will be visible in the tab items only when the property [ShowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~ShowPinProperty.html) is true.
+The default value of the property is false, so the pin button will be collapsed in the tab item.

 {% tabs %}